smalldatasquad/album/README.md

 # osf-example

-Example of how to use the osf python library
+Example of how to use osf python library (main project: http://github.com/mhfowler/open-source-feeds)

 # setup